open-mmlab/mmengine/docs/en/migration/runner.md

 </thead>
 </table>

-`Runner` in MMEngine provides with more customizable components, including training/validation/testing process and DataLoader.
+`Runner` in MMEngine provides more customizable components, including training/validation/testing process and DataLoader.
 Therefore, the configuration file is a bit longer compared to MMCV.

-`MMEngine` follows the WYSIWYG principle and reorganized the hierarchy of each component in configuration so that most of the first-level fields of configuration correspond the core components in the `Runner`, such as DataLoader, [Evaluator](../tutorials/evaluation.md), [Hook](../tutorials/hook.md), etc. The new format configuration file could help users to read and understand the core components in `Runner`, and ignore the relatively unimportant parts.
+`MMEngine` follows the WYSIWYG principle and reorganizes the hierarchy of each component in configuration so that most of the first-level fields of configuration correspond to the core components in the `Runner`, such as DataLoader, [Evaluator](../tutorials/evaluation.md), [Hook](../tutorials/hook.md), etc. The new format configuration file could help users to read and understand the core components in `Runner`, and ignore the relatively unimportant parts.

 ### Migrate the training script